 35.x.2.y Latency sensitive traffic differentiation

-This subclause defines a mechanism that differentiates latency sensitive traffic from other traffic.
+This subclause defines a mechanism that differentiates latency sensitive traffic from other types of traffic.

 35.x.3 Restricted TWT SPs announcement

-Once there is any restricted TWT agreement set up, the EHT AP shall announce the restricted TWT SP schedule information in the TBD field in the Beacon, TBD (broadcast and/or individual) Probe response frames and other TBD frames as described in TBD.
+If there is any restricted TWT agreement set up, the EHT AP shall announce the restricted TWT SP schedule information in the TBD field contained in transmitted Beacon, TBD (broadcast and/or individual) Probe response frames, (Re)Association frames, and other TBD frames as described in TBD.

-In order to provide additional protection for restricted TWT SPs, subject to TBD rules, the EHT AP may announce quiet intervals with Quiet elements, as decribed in 9.4.2.22 (Quiet element), that overlap with restricted TWT SPs.
-Non-AP EHT STAs may ignore quiet intervals that overlap with restricted TWT SPs following the rules below:
+In order to provide additional protection for restricted TWT SPs, subject to TBD rules, the EHT AP may announce quiet intervals by including Quiet elements in MGMT frames that it transmits, that overlap with restricted TWT SPs.
+Non-AP EHT STAs may ignore the quiet intervals that overlap with restricted TWT SPs following the rules below:

 Non-AP EHT STAs with dot11RestrictedTWTOptionImplemented set to true shall follow channel access rules as defined in 35.x.3.4 (Channel access rules for restricted TWT SPs).